Official website SK

 • Ukraine

-• Russia (in force as from 1 July 2020, the agreement applies to educational qualifications whose exact titles are mentioned therein, regardless of the date of issue - it does not apply to older pre-Bologna 'Diploma' qualifications)
+• Russia (in force as from 1 July 2020, the agreement applies to educational qualifications whose exact titles are mentioned therein, regardless of the date of issue - it does not apply to older pre-Bologna 'Diplom' qualifications)

 • China (the agreement applies to educational qualifications issued after 1 September 2020)